Copy of nuclear stats

 power from nuclear energy, while Belgium, Czech Republic,

-one third or more.
-South Korea, Bulgaria and Finland normally
+Ukraine get one-third or more.
+South Korea and Bulgaria normally

 get more than 30% of their power from nuclear energy, while in

-the USA, UK, Spain and Russia almost one fifth is from
+the USA, UK, Spain, Romania and Russia almost one-fifth is from

 nuclear.
-Japan is used to relying on nuclear power for more than one
+Japan is used to relying on nuclear power for more than

 level.
 Among countries which do not host nuclear power plants,